hcin720-fall15/website/content/pages/720/index.md

 Get set up for Thursday's hands-on skill-building.
 See [this page](a1setup.html) for instructions.
 We **will not** spend time in class on set up, so start now.
-If you have problems, Google first, then email me to ask for help.
+If you have problems, Google first, then check Slack for help.

 ####Due Tuesday, September 1
 Download and read the following paper; be prepared to discuss it in